-Glacier National Park was established 110 years ago in Montana and welcomed more than 3 million visitors with open arms.
+Glacier National Park was established 110 years ago in Montana and welcomed more than 3 million people with open arms.
 The stunning mountains, excellent plants and animals, and lovely lakes add to the beauty of the Glacier wilderness area.
-If you want to go to Montana and desire to visit Glacier national forest, you may come here in August and July and spend three memorable days in this Paradise.
+If you want to go to Montana and desire to visit Glacier, you may come here in August and July and spend three memorable days in this Paradise.
 In Glacier National Park, your children have an opportunity to see the black bear, grizzly bear, wolverine, mountain goats, and cougar.
 The hiking trails are provided to hiking lovers.
-If you are a rock climber, do not miss the Glacier National Park.
+If you are a rock climber, do not miss Glacier National Park.
 Fishing is allowed in this park, so come and enjoy it.

 #37- Arches National Park (Utah)

 Utah is the birthplace of incredible national parks, and one of these fantastic parks is Arches National Park.
 This beautiful park was established in 1929 as a national monument.
 The house of over 2000 stone arches such as Delicate Arch makes it a touristy place in Utah.
 Some of the remarkable features of Arches National Park includes Balanced Rocks, Courthouse Towers, Devils Garden, Landscape Arch, and Wall Arch.
-While walking in Arches national forest, you may find a red fox, cougar, collared lizard, or kangaroo rat.
+While walking in the Arches United States Park, you may find a red fox, cougar, collared lizard, or kangaroo rat.
 Arches National Park offers recreational activities such as camping, touring, canyoneering, and hiking.
 It lasts 3 hours to see this park, so put on your walking shoes and explore it.

 #38- Bryce Canyon National Park (Utah)